 THIS DATE IN HISTORY: Sept.
 24

-1972: Canada scores all three of its goals in an 83-second span during the second period and holds on to defeat the Soviet Union 3-2 in Game 6 of the Summit Series Luzhniki Ice Palace in Moscow.
+1972: Canada scores three goals in a 1:23 span during the second period and holds on to defeat the Soviet Union 3-2 in Game 6 of the Summit Series at Luzhniki Ice Palace in Moscow.

 Two days after blowing a 4-1 lead in the third period, Canada overcomes a 1-0 deficit on goals by Dennis Hull (5:13), Yvan Cournoyer (6:21) and Paul Henderson (6:36).
 The Soviets get a power-play goal from Alexander Yakushev at 17:11 of the second period, but Ken Dryden stops all nine shots he faces in the scoreless third for the win.

 Canada's victory narrows the Soviets' lead in the eight-game series to 3-2-1.

 1937: The NHL adopts the icing rule, under which a team not playing shorthanded that shoots the puck from its own zone across the opposition's goal line has the ensuing faceoff brought back to one of the circles in its zone after the opposing team touches the puck.
 It prevents a team from dumping and chasing the puck from its zone.

 In 2005, the NHL modifies the rule to prevent a team that has iced the puck from changing players.
 Hybrid icing is introduced for the 2013-14 season.
 This allows the linesman to blow the play dead if he determines that the puck will cross the goal line and the defending player is not behind in the race to the end-zone faceoff dots.